-Amar Latif is a blind traveller, entrepreneur and TV personality with an astonishing track record of facing up to major challenges.
-Due to an incurable eye condition, Amar lost 95% of his sight by the age of 19.
-Through sheer determination he has managed to turn an unpromising tale of loss, into one of truly inspirational achievement.
+Amar Latif is a blind traveller, entrepreneur and TV presenter with an astonishing track record of facing up to major challenges.
+Due to an incurable eye condition, Amar lost 95% of his sight by the time he was 18.
+Through sheer determination he has managed to turn an unpromising tale of loss into one of truly inspirational achievement.

-For his entrepreneurial achievements, Amar received The Outstanding Young Person of the World accolade (Business / Entrepreneurial category) from the Chamber of Commerce International (JCI) and the prestigious Stelios Disabled Entrepreneur Award, presented by Sir Stelios Haji-Ioannou.
+Away from the camera, Amar’s entrepreneurial achievements have seen him awarded with The Outstanding Young Person of the World accolade (Business / Entrepreneurial category) from the Chamber of Commerce International (JCI) and the prestigious Stelios Disabled Entrepreneur Award, presented by Sir Stelios Haji-Ioannou.

 Amar is very rarely in one place for long, but when he isn’t travelling, he is often giving his time to charity.
-Amar is on the board of trustees for the UK charity, Guide Dogs and is a regular fundraiser/supporter of other blind-related charities including Sightsavers and the RNIB.
+Amar is a patron for SeeAbility, an ambassador Leonard Cheshire Disability, and has been the face of appeals for many more – such as the BBC Lifeline appeal for Retina UK.
+He is also a regular fundraiser/supporter of other blind-related charities including Sightsavers and the RNIB.